equalitie/ouinet/README.md

-After an injector has finished starting, you may want to use the shell container to inspect and note down the contents of `injector/endpoint-*` (injector endpoints) and `injector/cache-ipns` (cache IPNS) to be used by clients.
+After an injector has finished starting, you may want to use the shell container to inspect and note down the contents of `injector/endpoint-*` (injector endpoints) and `injector/cache-ipns` (cache index IPNS ID) to be used by clients.

-If you ever need to reset and empty the injector's database for some reason (e.g. testing) while keeping injector IDs and credentials, you may:
+If you ever need to reset and empty the injector's cache index for some reason (e.g. testing) while keeping injector IDs and credentials, you may:

  1. Fetch a Go IPFS binary and copy it to the data volume: